 - Inhaling glue, lighter fuel or petrol

-If possible, take the bottle or packet of what you’ve taken with you and tell the doctors what you have taken and how much.
+- Take the bottle or packet of what you’ve taken with you and tell the doctors what you have taken and how much

 Overdose: An overdose can lead to unconsciousness, coma or death.